-Alan Rickman's family confirmed on Thursday that stage and screen acting great had died of cancer.
+One year ago today, the stage and screen acting great Alan Rickman died of cancer.

 On the set of the Harry Potter and the Prisoner of Azkaban, Rickman and fellow British acting great Michael Gambon hatched a fiendish plan to prank a fledgling Daniel Radcliffe.